Last Updated on November 17, 2023 by melissanreynolds

 A milk frother for a decadent morning beverage

 A way to make the morning (or afternoon) nice.
 Hot chocolate, coffee latte, tea latte, moringa latte.
 This will get a lot of use.
+Check out this one here or find a style that suits you.

 For easy food prep try a Nutribullet– nut milks, smoothies, delicious cashew cheese sauce and more!
 I am obsessed with mine and it was a fun Friday when my husband bought this home for me.
 I would have preferred the 1200 watt, but the 800 works well too.
 A really good way to increase your vegetable, herb and fruit intake.